-Students who wish to apply for the BS/MS program in their junior or senior year must meet the following minimum requirements to receive an application packet:
+Students who wish to apply for the BS/MS program in their junior or senior year must meet the following minimum requirements to apply:

 - Minimum 3.5 GPA in all required courses for the undergraduate major

-Students in the BS/MS program must complete all requirements for the BS degree in neuroscience, as well as a total of 43 credits of advanced and specialized courses to complete the MS degree.
+Students in the BS/MS program must complete all requirements for the BS degree in neuroscience, as well as a total of 43 credits of advanced and specialized courses to matriculate into the MS degree program.
 The additional requirements for the MS degree are as follows:

 - Advanced Seminar in Neuroscience (6 credits)

 - Final Spring Semester Courses (12 credits): Degree requirements include 9 credits of additional advanced coursework (300 level or higher).
 At least 3 credits must be at the 400 level or higher.
 Courses must be related to the study of neuroscience and ideally focused on the student’s concentration of study and area of research.
 Students may choose courses from the approved list of undergraduate advanced courses.
 In addition, up to 6 additional credits of the Advanced Seminar in Neuroscience, and/or statistics courses, graduate courses, and seminars may be taken with the approval of the program director.

 - Mentored Research (24 credits): During the research year, students will complete a total of 24 credits of mentored research.
 Students must complete 9 credits of research in a spring academic term (080.850), 6 credits in the summer (080.851), and an additional 9 credits in the fall (080.852).

 - Commencement Project (1 credit): After completing the research year, students must register for a 1-credit independent study course intended to track the progress and defense of the student’s final research project.